lucyhandbaghead/lucy-elventy-base-blog/content/blog/lucy-handbaghead-kicks-evolution-in-its-sexist-balls.md

 Lucy and Linda - two women, I must remind you - were going unseen and unnoticed in the crowd...

-Which it has to be said was a rare occurance for them both, especially Linda.
+Which it has to be said was a rare occurrence for them both, especially Linda.

 But their anonymity in the sea of dweebs was thanks to them wearing impenetrable disguises that completely transformed them from one gender into another, via a brief holiday in between...

-In other words, they'd popped fake moustaches on their beautiful handbag heads and Linda kept farting a lot...
+In other words - to compliment Linda's usual layer of stubble - they'd both popped fake moustaches on their beautiful handbag heads and Linda kept farting a lot...

-Which, admittedly, was less to do with her disguise and more to do with the big ham sandwhich she'd eaten on the way here.
+Which, admittedly, was less to do with her disguise and more to do with the big ham sandwich she'd eaten on the way here.

-Anyway, back to the important stuff...
+Anyway, back to the important, or at least plot progressing, stuff...

 Andrew Potatohead's small reason - tucked away in his skin-tight leather pants - was rock hard.